sauravrao637/sauravrao637/README.md

 ## Android Apps
 ### Crohn's Aid App
 Implemented a full fledged android App to be used by clinicians which helped in differentiating between TB and Crohn's disease.
 The Clinical guidance was provided by AIIMS Delhi Team.
-The app ran ML algorithms in the backend server and the app communicated through in house API.Implemented a full fledged android App to be used by clinicians which helped in differentiating between TB and Crohn's disease.
-The Clinical guidance was provided by AIIMS Delhi Team.
 The app ran ML algorithms in the backend server and the app communicated through in house API.

 **Skills:** Kotlin · Android Development · Android SDK · JUnitTesting · Android Studio · Retrofit